 Low beams are designed for on-road driving when you are crossing the streets and highways packed with other vehicles.
 If you switch to high beaming on the on-road, you may accidentally blind other drivers and cause an unintentional accident.

-Now, let’s discuss those lumens that most halo headlights are advertised in. the fact is that the color is what makes the beam noticeable, but lumen is what makes it stronger or weaker depending on the number of lumens that a headlight possesses.
+Now, let’s discuss those lumens that most halo headlights are advertised in. the fact is that the color is what makes the beam noticeable, but the lumen is what makes it stronger or weaker depending on the number of lumens that a headlight possesses.

 Aside from the beam quality, brightness and legality, there are additional features that will add up to your benefit after you invest in a set of chosen headlights.
 They are the following:

-Shockproof – if you plan to spend a lot of time off-roading, you should make sure that your headlights won’t shatter upon the primary interaction with the smallest stone coming from under the wheels.
+If you plan to spend a lot of time off-roading, you should make sure that your headlights won’t shatter upon the primary interaction with the smallest stone coming from under the wheels.

-Waterproof – headlights that are weatherproof will ensure that your Jeep remains on track no matter the storm or fog raging outside.
+Headlights that are weatherproof will ensure that your Jeep remains on track no matter the storm or fog raging outside.
 The housing is responsible for this particular part.

-Rust-proof – if you want your headlights to serve you long, you need to ensure that they are made of quality materials.
+If you want your headlights to serve you long, you need to ensure that they are made of quality materials.
 FYI – aluminum housing is rust-resistant.

-App control – some headlights offer separate apps that allow you to control the headlights, including the color and its intensity.
+Some headlights offer separate apps that allow you to control the headlights, including the color and its intensity.

-Design – to make your Jeep Wrangler look one of a kind, you can play around with the coloring along with the design of the halo headlights.
+To make your Jeep Wrangler look one of a kind, you can play around with the coloring along with the design of the halo headlights.
 They come in various shapes and forms, but the cost is directly affected by those attributes.

 Once you pick the type of halo headlights for the Jeep that is absolutely compatible, the installation shouldn’t take a lot of time and effort to succeed with.
 Usually, you don’t need to be a trained mechanic to complete the process.
 Most brands that specialize in halo headlights provide precise instructions on how to install the accessory fast and effectively.